We don’t pass through Peterborough, Ontario every

 Peterborough Cycling for Everyone

 All in all it was a great day of exploring and eating, with the perfect low humidity weather and blue skies.
 The trails we took are in good condition.
 As is so often the case, the connections between the paths are not ideal yet but it is clear that Peterborough is working on it.
-It is encouraging to see that Peterborough and the Rotary built for everyone.
+It is encouraging to see that Peterborough and the Rotary build for everyone.

 The new bidirectional path along Ashburnham looks great and connects to the Trans Canada Trail.
 What I also really liked was that there were several places to eat and drink along the route and I am not talking about a water fountain that you share with the local dogs.
 I also liked the way finding.
 Signs for cyclists don’t have to be big, because cyclists go much slower than cars and can get much closer to signs.